 Are you a lawful permanent resident who is now eligible to apply for naturalized U.S. citizenship?
 Congratulations!
 Applying for U.S. citizenship is an exciting moment for most immigrants, and is the last step in the U.S. immigration processes.

-And carefully read the Instructions for Request for Fee Waiver on USCIS's website for details on what documents you should submit as evidence of financial hardship.
+Also carefully read the Instructions for Request for Fee Waiver on USCIS's website for details on what documents you should submit as evidence of financial hardship.

-Or, if the person is struggling financially because of credit judgments against him or her, or filed for bankruptcy, USCIS may find that the individual took advantage of the U.S. economic structure or deprived others of their finances.
-This could lead to a finding that the individual lacks good moral character.
+If, for example, an applicant took advantage of a public benefit to which he or she was not entitled, such as welfare or food stamps, USCIS could find that the person committed fraud.
+Or, if the person is struggling financially because of credit judgments against him or her, or filed for bankruptcy, USCIS might find that he or she took advantage of the U.S. economic structure or deprived others financially.

 Additionally, if USCIS finds that the applicant is failing to pay child support, even if the applicant is failing to do so because of a significant financial strain, USCIS can, by law, find that the applicant lacks good moral character.

 These are just examples of situations in which USCIS could use information submitted with the Request for Fee Waiver to determine that a person is not eligible for naturalization.
 If you plan to request a fee waiver along with your naturalization application, carefully review all of the information on Form I-912 and the evidence you submit in support of your request to make sure that you are not highlighting damaging information, or see a lawyer for a full analysis.